 The weather was just right for the Grand Sierra Resort’s Beer & Chili Festival this past weekend.
-The public was invited to sample local, regional and national craft
+The public was invited to sample local, regional and national craft beer favorites alongside spicy bowls of chili.
+People could then vote for their favorite chili to win the title of People’s Choice.

 The event was both Saturday and Sunday, Oct.
 19-20 and entry was free for anyone who wanted to walk around and enjoy all there was to offer.